SebastiaoJeronimo/pipex/README.md

 # pipex
-42 school project pipex its a simple IPC shell command interpeter
+ pipex its a simple IPC shell command interpeter